 If the flower possesses radial symmetry, like a clock-face or magnetic compass with the line of symmetry passing vertically through the centre, then it is described as actinomorphic [radiating 'star-like' from the centre].
 Examples are Daisy, Marsh Marigold or Welsh Poppy.
 It should be remembered that the actinomorphic symmetry ignores the assymetry caused by Fibonacci spiral arrangement of disc florets in some flowers belonging to the Dandelion & Daisy Family (Asteraceae).
 Botanical symmetry is never exact anyway, petals can be blown or slightly larger than neighbours, etc.

 Zygomorphic flowers possess bi-lateral symmetry, where the flower has a mirror image counterpart across a plane of symmetry, much like Himalayan Balsam or Snapdragon.

 These are flowers that look like they might have radial symmetry, but actually might statistically (averaged over the population) have one (or an odd number) longer or shorter than the others, so are actually slightly zygomorphic.
 Examples include Brooklime one of many Speedwells which have four petals, apparently arranged radially, but one is smaller than the others and another is larger than the rest, or Mullein where one petal is slightly wider than the rest.
 Many individual florets on the outer extremities of the umbels of plants in the Umbellifer family are either strongly or weakly hemizygomorphic, possibly best displayed by Hogweed.

 These flowers having no axis of symmetry at all.
 Examples are Lords and Ladies or Arum Lily which have twisting spathes and no petals.
-Strictly speaking, these aren't the flowers, but the outward appearance is one of asymmetry.
+Strictly speaking from a botanical standpoint, these are not the flowers, but the outward appearance is one of asymmetry.

 Peloric flowers are genetic aberrations (or purposely bred) flowers that normally have Zygomorphic flowers but instead have (at least one) actinomorphic flowers instead.
 Some cultivated garden flowers are peloric.
 Foxglove is prone to natural pelorism.